Tpaga/tpaga-android-sdk/README.md

     }
 }
 ```
-## Contact
+## Feedback

+[Github issues](https://github.com/Tpaga/tpaga-android-sdk/issues) - for generally applicable issues
 Tpaga Support / soporte@tpaga.co - for personal support at any phase of integration

 ## License

 The Tpaga Android SDK is open source and available under the Apache License.
-See the LICENSE file for more info.
+See the [LICENSE](https://github.com/Tpaga/tpaga-android-sdk/blob/master/LICENSE) file for more info.